Anroc/PAD-TFDAC-MACS/README.md

 All dependencies can also be autowired using the spring context.

-## Global Setup
+### Global Setup

-We frist need to initialize the pairing and calcuate the public paramter.
+We first need to initialize the pairing and calculate the public parameter.

 ```java
     PairingGenerator pairingGenerator = new PairingGenerator();